logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/user-interface-actions/picker-view/get-picker-view-component-item-count/_index.md

 weight: 6
 aliases:
     - /TA_Automation/Topics/bia_get_picker_view_component_item_count.html
+keywords: "get number of items in specific component of picker view, retrieve number of items in specific component of picker view, count number of items in given component of picker view, get item count in given component of picker view, count how many items in specified components of picker view"
 ---
-keyword: [get number of items in specific component of picker view, retrieve number of items in specific component of picker view, count number of items in given component of picker view, get item count in given component of picker view, count how many items in specified components of picker view]
----

-# get picker view component item count

 ## Description